-- The national procedure.
+The national procedure.

-- The EU member states (including Portugal) procedure.
-This includes the:
+- The EU member states (including Portugal) procedure, which includes the decentralised procedure and the mutual recognition procedure.

-- decentralised procedure;

-- mutual recognition procedure.

 - The centralised procedure of the European Medicines Agency.

 This is usually used for medicinal products for human use containing a new active substance for which the therapeutic indication is the treatment of any of the following diseases (EMA Regulation):

 - acquired immune deficiency syndrome;

 - cancer;

 - neurodegenerative disorder;

 - diabetes;

-- auto-immune diseases and other immune dysfunctions; and - viral diseases.
+- auto-immune diseases and other immune dysfunctions; and

+- viral diseases.